Kosima Weber Liu

 Kosima studied at Bonn University and the China Languages and Cultural University and then pursued her graduate studies at the Central Academy of Fine Arts in Beijing and Indiana University in Bloomington.
 With her major in Sinology she also studied European Social and Economic History, Comparative Religion, Tibetan Studies and Chinese Art History.

-Besides her work for the EEMP in China, Kosima has been running the EEMP NKorean project since 2001 focusing to raise awareness for sustainable development and nature conservation as key development factors.
-Since 2003 the EEMP has been cooperating with PIINTEC, a DPRKorean NGO on topics like renewable energy and organic farming and was successful in building an Environmental Media Center in Pyongyang.
-In spite of its slim funding the center has at times up to 15 environmental experts working and functions as intermediate media library of national and foreign materials to various institutions and organization.
-It holds workshops and film screenings, translates and versions films for broadcast and produces a newsletter to governmental and academic institution.
-The true highlights of the NKorea project are the two visits by Dr. Jane Goodall in 2004 and 2006.
+Kosima has been running the EEMP DPRKorean project since 2001 focusing to raise awareness for sustainable development and nature conservation as key development factors.
+Since 2003 the EEMP has been cooperating with PIINTEC, a DPRKorean NGO on topics like renewable energy and organic farming and was successful in building an Environmental Information Media Center in Pyongyang.

 Kosima has been promoting the concept of Environmental Security as the groundwork for a meaningful contribution to building peace on the Korean Peninsula.